-- 33 The Reach 2A Sediment Study was carried out in the lower portion of Reach 2A to investigate - 34 sediment deposition upstream from the CBBS, which may have been a result of the 2009 through - 35 2011 Restoration and 2011 flood flow releases.
-The study showed that in the short-term, and - 36 Restoration Flows did not have a significant impact on channel capacity in the lower portion of - Reach 2A.
-Continued monitoring is planned to improve understanding of longer term impacts - and to test the hypothesis that Restoration Flows will continue the pattern of general degradation - throughout Reach 2A, but that deposition will continue to occur immediately upstream of the

-1 CBBS.
-This study would help the SJRRP determine the short-term and long-term channel

-- 2 response in Reach 2A and its potential impact on then-existing channel capacity, as well as on - 3 operation of the CBBS.
-This information can also be used to assess the potential need to change - 4 then-existing channel capacity in Reach 2A or to take immediate or long term-actions.
-The initial - 5 study was described in Section 7.3 of the 2014 Report; a summary of the potential work that - 6 could be completed is in Section 10.1.3 of the 2014 Report.
+22 The Reach 2A Sediment Study was carried out in the lower portion of Reach 2A to investigate sediment deposition upstream from the CBBS, which may have been a result of the 2009 through 23 2011 Interim Flow releases and 2011 flood flow releases.
+The study showed that in the short-24 term, Interim and Restoration flows did not have a significant impact on channel capacity in the 25 lower portion of Reach 2A.
+Continued monitoring is planned to improve understanding of 26 longer term impacts and to test the hypothesis that restoration flows will continue the pattern of 27 general degradation throughout Reach 2A, but that deposition will continue to occur immediately 28 upstream of the CBBS.
+This study would help the SJRRP determine the short-term and long-29 term channel response in Reach 2A and its potential impact on then-existing channel capacity, as 30 well as on operation of the CBBS.
+This information can also be used to assess the potential need 31 to change then-existing channel capacity in Reach 2A or take immediate or long term-actions.
+32 33 The initial study was described in Section 7.3 of the 2014 Report; a summary of the potential work that could be completed is in Section 10.1.3 of the 2014 Report.

-7 10.1.3 Subsidence Monitoring and Studies
+35 10.1.3 Subsidence Monitoring and Studies

-- 8 The 2015 Report included a description of the methods and results of the subsidence monitoring - 9 and levee surveys completed from 2011 to 2013 by Reclamation, Mid-Pacific Region, Division - 10 of Design and Construction, Surveys and Mapping Branch (MP-220) and the California - 11 Department of Water Resources, South Central Region Office (DWR-SCRO) for the San - 12 Joaquin River Restoration Program (SJRRP).
-Additional details are also provided in Technical - 13 Memorandum, Subsidence Monitoring, dated September 2014 and prepared by DWR and - 14 Reclamation that are included in the 2015 Report (Attachment E).
-The results of the monitoring - 15 are being used to study subsidence within the Restoration Area and to support the various studies - 16 that will help the SJRRP determine changes in then-existing channel capacities as a result of - 17 subsidence.
+- 36 The 2015 Report included a description of the methods and results of the subsidence monitoring - and levee surveys completed from 2011 to 2013 by Reclamation, Mid-Pacific Region, Division - of Design and Construction, Surveys and Mapping Branch (MP-220) and the California - 39 Department of Water Resources, South Central Region Office (DWR-SCRO) for the San

+- 1 Joaquin River Restoration Program (SJRRP).
+Additional details are also provided in Technical - 2 Memorandum, Subsidence Monitoring, dated September 2014 and prepared by DWR and - 3 Reclamation that are included in the 2015 Report (Attachment E).
+The results of the monitoring - 4 are being used to study subsidence within the Restoration Area and to support the various studies - 5 that will help the SJRRP determine changes in then-existing channel capacities as a result of - 6 subsidence.
 The following sections provide an update to the monitoring and study efforts.

-18 Reclamation Geodetic Control Network
+7 Reclamation Geodetic Control Network